Why a Learning Plan Is About More Than Grades - It’s About Well-Being Too

 Academic success is as much about how a student feels as it is about what they know.
 When learning feels overwhelming or progress seems out of reach, it can quickly chip away at a student’s confidence and motivation.
 Over time, this can create a cycle where poor academic performance fuels stress and anxiety, which in turn makes learning even harder.

 Research shows this connection clearly.
-A report by Young Minds has shown that students with mental health disorders are twice as likely to miss school regularly compared to their peers.
+A report by Young Minds found that students with mental health disorders are twice as likely to miss school regularly compared to their peers.
 Absences can lead to students falling behind, which subsequently increases academic pressure, causing a vicious cycle of underperformance and self-doubt.

 The emotional toll can be significant.
 The Department for Education has highlighted that students struggling with low self-esteem or anxiety often avoid certain subjects or assignments altogether, even when they have the ability to succeed.
 In this way, avoidance becomes a defence mechanism that prevents them from risking perceived failure.